BrandonRimes/BrandonRimes.github.io/reading-notes/class-14a.md

 ## CSS Transforms, Transitions, and Animations

 My absolute favorite part of CSS.
 I could go on about different animation properties and values, but, for me, the best part is actually experiencing them.
-What I would like to share here is a compilation of the most clever implementations to have ticlked my fancy.
+What I would like to share here is a compilation of the most clever implementations to have tickled my fancy.

 - [https://lynnandtonic.com/](https://lynnandtonic.com/)
   - So many subtle calls to action here, I would even call some of the transformations 'eastereggs' (try changing the width of the browser window)